-- Honey Cone first sang "Want Ads" which had the line, "Lipstick on his collar, perfume on it too..."
+- "Want Ads", sung by Honey Cone first, going gold for them in 1971, then covered by Tayor Dayne, has the line, "Lipstick on his collar, perfume on it too..."

 - The Judds' "Have Mercy": "The lipstick on your collar gives your game away / It's strawberry red and mine's pink rosè."